lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 demo              1/1     Running   0          4s
 ```

 When running the cli command, kubernetes is creating a definition of a Pod for us.
-To take a look at that definition you can run the previous command but as a dry run and output as yaml:
+To take a look at that definition we can run the previous command but as a dry run and output as yaml:

 ```bash
 kubectl run demo --image=docker.io/library/springbooktk8s:0.0.1-SNAPSHOT --dry-run=client -o yaml